When Can Babies Sleep With a Blanket?

 To swaddle correctly, choose a light cotton or muslin swaddle blanket (47-inch by 47-inch) and follow the DUDU swaddle method.
 The swaddle blanket should be looser around your baby’s legs, but their arms should be taut and straight, while still allowing a few fingers between the baby swaddle and Baby’s chest.
 Too tight can restrict breathing and too loose may unravel…both scenarios put Baby in danger.

-How to Keep Baby Warm Without Swaddling
+How to Keep Baby Warm at Night Without Swaddling

 How to Keep Baby Warm Until They Can Sleep With a Blanket